ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/23_Relations_Many_to_Many.md

 2. Let our Models (Book and Tag) know about the relationship between one another.
 3. Created and seeded the `book_tag` table

-With that all set up, we can look at an example of retrieving a single book with its tags.
+With that all set up, we can look at an example of retrieving a single book with its tags:
 ```php
 $book = \App\Book::where('title','=','The Great Gatsby')->first();